-The CHEMIST 600 BE GREEN analyzer is internally equipped with a Bluetooth® module, which allows the communication with the following remote devices:
+The CHEMIST 600 analyzer is internally equipped with a Bluetooth® module, which allows the communication with the following remote devices:

-- Remote Bluetooth[®] printer - Smartphone or tablet with installed the OS Google Android v.4.1 (Jelly Bean) or later and the proper APP 'SEITRON SMART ANALYSIS' (available on Google Play Store) installed. - PCs running Microsoft Windows 7 or later and Bluetooth® interface upon installation of the specific software 'SEITRON SMART ANALYSIS' which can be downloaded from the website www.seitron.com.
+- Remote Bluetooth® printer - Smartphone or tablet with installed the OS Google Android v.4.1 (Jelly Bean) or later and the proper APP 'SEITRON SMART ANALYSIS' (available on Google Play Store) installed. - PCs running Microsoft Windows 7 or later and Bluetooth® interface upon installation of the specific software 'SEITRON SMART ANALYSIS' downloadable from the web site www.seitron.com.